notHyperNexus/GPUEffect/README.md

 ---------
 # Warning

-⚠️ If you run GPUEffect seconds times, we don't **What** will happen to your computer
+⚠️ If you run GPUEffect seconds times, we don't know **What** will happen to your computer